Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Detail Experiment Settings

 \section{Detail Experiment Settings}

 The system specification is shown in Table \ref{tab:system_config}.

-\textbf{DeepSeek Attention} DeepSeek attention \cite{liu2025deepseek} introduces a lightning indexer to the Multi-headed Latent Attention (MLA) \cite{liu2024deepseek} module.
-For every compressed query embedding and KV latent embedding, it first generates 64 query heads and a key indexing vector by applying partial RoPE embedding, computes the dot products between key vectors and all query heads, and weight-average them based on the query weights derived from the input token.
+\textbf{DeepSeek Attention} DeepSeek Attention \cite{liu2025deepseek} introduces a lightning indexer to the Multi-headed Latent Attention (MLA) \cite{liu2024deepseek} module.
+For every compressed query embedding and KV latent embedding, it first generates 64 query heads and a key indexing vector by applying partial RoPE embedding, computes the dot products between key vectors and all query heads, and weight-averages them based on the query weights derived from the input token.
 The final scores are used for top-$k$ selection for MLA module to attend the token, where $k$ is 2048 in the DeepSeek V3.2 Exp model.

 We utilize the vLLM \cite{kwon2023efficient} optimized DeepSeek V3.2 Exp inference kernel for the GPU baseline.
 Since the original DeepSeek V3.2 Exp is larger than the HBM capacity of MI210 GPU, we modify vLLM to load only the first layer of the model.
 Since $k$ of DeepSeek attention is constant across layers, we calculate the end-to-end latency by multiplying the first-layer latency with the number of layers.
+For the GPU-FPGA system, the multi-head query vector and new key indexing vectors are delivered to FPGA from GPU and the retrieved indices are transferred from FPGA to GPU.

-\textbf{SeerAttention-R} During inference, SeerAttention-R \cite{gao2025seerattention} first down project the query vectors and key vectors with average pooling, then compute the dot products between the the projected queries and keys.
+\textbf{SeerAttention-R} During inference, SeerAttention-R \cite{gao2025seerattention} first down projects the query vectors and key vectors with average pooling, then computes the dot products between the the projected queries and keys.
 Each score is for a block of tokens.
 The attention module only attend the current tokens to the selected blocks.
-During inference, user can choose to determine the retrieved tokens by either a token budget with top-$k$ selection, or a threshold based selection (select if the score is above the threshold).
+During inference, the user can choose to determine the retrieved tokens by either a token budget with top-$k$ selection, or a threshold based selection (select if the score is above the threshold).

 We utilize the TileLang \cite{wang2025tilelang} optimized kernel for SeerAttention-R. The base model is Qwen 3 8B.
 We set the block size to 64, token budget to 4096 for top-$k$ mode, and threshold to 5e-4 for threshold mode.
+For the GPU-FPGA system, the projected query vector and new block-wise key indexing vectors are delivered to FPGA from GPU and the retrieved indices are transferred from FPGA to GPU.